i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 Issues
 ``````

-- Java router does not have signing private key and can't sign anything,
+- Java router must have the actual signing private key, not a dummy,
-  must be fixed in I2CP to deliver it
+  see new I2CP Create LeaseSet2 Message in proposal 123.

 - For easier processing, LS clove should precede Garlic clove in the message.